Shenzhen-Robotics-Alliance/maple-sim/docs/1_HARDWARE_ABSTRACTIONS.md

 # 1. Hardware Abstractions

-## Before You Begin
+> ⚠️ **Before You Begin**
+>
-> ⚠️ If you're using AdvantageKit, your code is already hardware-abstracted.
+> If you're using AdvantageKit, your code is already hardware-abstracted.
 You do not need to restructure your code to use maple-sim.

 ## General Idea
 > The core idea is that the code for your subsystem interacts with an IO interface that can have multiple implementations.